wp-plugins/wpsc-support-tickets/readme.txt

 6. The full options

 == Changelog ==

+= 1.4.0 =
+* Added: You can now see who posted last on a ticket, either a staff member or the ticket creator.
+This is in the front end, the admin panel, and the admin dashboard widget.
+Note that staff replies that were made before you updated to this version will not work correctly.
+* Fixed: Patched issue where the register URL was not always correctly formatted when certain conditions were met.
+* Updated: More of the admin is now ready for language translations.
+* Fixed: Patched a few issues were the word Guest was not showing up for guests

 = 1.3.0 =
 * Fixed: Patched the issue with improperly escaped URLs and quotes in the plugin.
 Thanks for the help Bren!